ethan-letrno/cop5725-implementation-project/README.md

 For each .table file, the naming convention is (name of table)(number of rows).table, wherein "k" is shorthand for thousand and "m" for million.

+Naive solution with the following Group By's:

+{"ORDERKEY"},
+{"PARTKEY"},
+{"ORDERKEY", "PARTKEY"}

+Ran for 2219.46 seconds, or ~37 minutes.
+Long time could be because the 3rd group is the primary key for the table and/or we use vectors to store, and it takes O(n) time to search them.

 # To Do